wp-plugins/html5-videos/readme.txt

 == Installation ==

+*   This plugin relies on curl to get the javascript and css files from VideoJS.
+You'll need to have curl installed on your server.
+Instructions can be found [here](http://us2.php.net/manual/en/book.curl.php "Install Curl").
 1. Install it from the Plugins menu automatically or download the plugin from [here](http://wordpress.org/extend/plugins/html5-videos/ "Download HTML5 Videos") and upload it to the Plugins folder.
 2. Activate the plugin from the Plugins menu in Wordpress.
 3. Upload your HTML5-compatible videos into the Media Library.